 The most immediately noticeable difference between Cintiq and this product is the shiny glass screen.
 It also doesn’t have Express Keys.

 Visible black shades are important in certain pieces and this delivers them.
-The pen is solid, comfortable, and while it’s charging you’ll have an extra to work with.
+The pen is solid, comfortable, and while it’s charging you’ll have still an extra to work with.

 As an added bonus, it doesn’t put off a lot of heat like other products and is light enough to hold in your lap.